clash-lang/docs.clash-lang.org/tutorial/src/first-steps/sequential.md

   o = acc
 ```

-Note that the `where` clause and explicit tuple are just for demonstrative purposes, without loss of sharing we could've also written:
+Note that the `where` clause and explicit tuple are just for demonstrative purposes, without loss of sharing we could have also written:

 ``` haskell
 macT acc inp = (ma acc inp, acc)